 Have you ever noticed your dog tilting its head to the side when you talk to them?
 It turns out that this is a very common behavior in dogs, and there are a few theories about why they do it.
 One possibility is that dogs tilt their heads in order to better hear us.
 Their ears are designed to catch sound waves, and by tilting their heads, they can better position their ears to pick up our voices.

-Another theory is that dogs tilt their heads in order to better see us.
+Another theory is that dogs tilt their heads in order to better see us if they turn slightly.
 When they tilt their heads, their eyes are able to take in more of our faces, which may help them to understand us better.
 Regardless of the reason, it’s clear that dogs have a lot of head-tilting fun!

 Could my dog have an ear infection?